 - Dynamic User Modeling.
 In this approach, the information is gradually updated.
 The data can either be updated fully or some parts of it that are more subject to change.
 Recommendation engines can use this type of user modeling approach.

 - Highly-adaptive User Modeling.
-Some businesses require extreme customization on the fly in order to show the most relevant and precise data to your customers.
+Some businesses require extreme customization on the fly in order to show the most relevant and precise data to their customers.
 For example, think of your experience of shopping on Amazon or AliExpress.
 Once you’ve visited a product page, you’re then seeing the products that are related to what you’ve seen.

 - Stereotypical User Modeling.
 This type of user modeling is created from the generalized version of static profiles, i.e. you make assumptions about the users based on larger chunks that are united by common characteristics.
 It’s the opposite of the highly-adaptive approach.
 Stereotypes are useful when you don’t need or don’t have access to personal information, for example when you need to comply with General Data Protection Regulation standards.